AdobeDocs/experience-manager-64.en/help/assets/managing-assets-touch-ui.md

 For recently uploaded assets, their metadata (including titles, tags, and so on) is not immediately available in the list of suggestions that appear when you type in the Omnisearch box.

-This is because AEM Assets waits until the expiry of a timeout period (1 hour by default) before running a background job to index the metadata for all newly uploaded/updated assets and adding them to the list of suggestions.
+This is because [!DNL Experience Manager] Assets waits until the expiry of a timeout period (1 hour by default) before running a background job to index the metadata for all newly uploaded/updated assets and adding them to the list of suggestions.

 ## Use Quick Actions {#quick-actions}